electrikmilk/cherrilang.org/language/copy-paste.md

 # Pasteables

+{: .warning }
+Strong caution against the misuse of this syntax.
+Make sure you understand how pasting the copied actions will affect your resulting Shortcut.

 Cherri has a built-in pre-processing mechanism for copy-pasting commonly used sets of actions.

 Use the following syntax to create a "Pasteable":